 Intellectual and Legal Practice

 It is extremely important that all of us model and protect intellectual rights and property.
 For those already up-to-date on this information, please take a few moments to review it, for others it may take a little longer.
-The expectation is not to be an expert, but to be aware of ethical practice and that you can find the information as needed.
+The expectation is not to be an expert, but to be aware of ethical practice and know where you can find the information when needed.

 These activities should take less than 60 minutes.
 You will not be 'tested' for competency, this is a series of short learning opportunities.

-Part 1 is to provide a brief review of information about copyright, citing the source, and legal and ethical practices with digital tools while applying the principles of Fair Use in using media.
-This section is broken down into short Quizzes using a program called Quizlet, that provide a variety of learning activities and opportunities.
+Part 1 provides a brief review of information about copyright, citing the source, and legal and ethical practices with digital tools while applying the principles of Fair Use in using media.
+This section includes short Quizzes that provide a variety of learning activities and opportunities.

 Part 2 is about adding your own Creative Commons license to your creative work, and recognizing different levels of the license.